hmjeon/PERDIX/README.md

-# PERDIX-OPEN
+# PERDIX-2L
 Welcome to the PERDIX project!
-PERDIX is an open-source Fortran library, which allows scientists to build and solve the sequence design of complex DNA nanostructures.
+PERDIX is an open-source software, which allows scientists to build and solve the sequence design of complex 2D DNA DX-based wireframe lattices.

 **PERDIX:**
 * **P**urine (Adenine & Guanine) / Pyrimidine (Cytosine & Thymine)